InTeGrate Modules and Courses >Climate of Change > Unit 4: Slow and Steady? > Case Study 4.1- Reflecting on What is Happening to Greenland's Ice

 Summary

 In this activity, students consider Greenland reflectivity changes from 2000 to 2012.
 Some students receive yearly albedo data for low elevations, while other students receive high-elevation data.
-After each student has studied his/her data set, students work in groups and discuss how albedo changes annually, how the 2012 data differ from 2000 to 2011, and which elevations experienced the most change.
+After each student has studied their data set, students work in groups and discuss how albedo changes annually, how the 2012 data differ from 2000 to 2011, and which elevations experienced the most change.
 They also look at a 2012 map to visualize Greenland albedo anomalies and what these anomalies may indicate about how the Greenland ice sheet is changing.

 Learning Goals